bbauska/dom/node-properties.md

 <script>
   alert(elem.outerHTML); // <div id="elem">Hello <b>World</b></div>
 </script>
-Beware: unlike innerHTML, writing to outerHTML does not change the element.
-Instead, it replaces it in the DOM.
+<p>Beware: unlike innerHTML, writing to outerHTML does not change the element.
+Instead, it replaces it in the DOM.</p>

-Yeah, sounds strange, and strange it is, that’s why we make a separate note about it here.
-Take a look.
+<p>Yeah, sounds strange, and strange it is, that’s why we make a separate note about it here.
+Take a look.</p>

-Consider the example:
+<p>Consider the example:</p>

 <div>Hello, world!</div>